publishpress/PublishPress-Planner/readme.txt

 * Fixed : Duplicate copies of default Notification Workflows were created under some conditions, #1873
 * Fixed : Notifications were sent without specified event name / content type under some conditions, #1874
+* Fixed : If Revisions Pro is deactivated, some of its Notifications are still sent #1882
 * Fixed : Trash duplicate Notification Workflows, #1808
 * Fixed : Notification Skip current user work working, #1871
 * Update : Update select2 and DOMPurify library, #1872